CarlDownsOracle/oci-splunk-observability/README.md

          }
      }

-Here is the resulting output of a Log Event using the default payload map:
+Here is the resulting output of a Log Event using the default payload JSON:

     {
         "fields": {